israellevin/marmalade/README.md

 ## Generator Isolation and Communication

-Generators are currently just directories with arbitrary executables.
-The Marmalade player, in yet another attempt to keep things as ridiculously agnostic, the player verifies the signatures, downloads and generator and creates the required nodes in the workdir, but the actual responsibility of running the generators is delegated to a shell script, giving it only the name of the jam, the player ID, the generator name, and the instance ID.

-The current working version of the script simply unpacks the directory into its place in the workdir and runs the first executable file it finds.
-This branch is dedicated to sticking that directory inside a [Firecracker microVM](https://firecracker-microvm.github.io/) running a lightweight linux distro, so that each generator gets a full virtual machine it can run stuff on, receiving a quota of CPU and memory, and a network connection to Redis through which it can query the state, set tags, and produce audio.
+Generators are currently just directories with arbitrary executables which the player sticks into a directory inside a [Firecracker microVM](https://firecracker-microvm.github.io/) running a lightweight linux distro, so that each generator gets a full virtual machine to can run stuff on, receiving a quota of CPU and memory, and a network connection to Redis through which it can query the state, set tags, and produce audio.

-TODO: We don't have permissions set on Redis yet - should add ACLs to allow each generator to write to its own namespace in the state, and read from the entire state.
+TODO: We don't have quota's set on the Firecracker configuration, nor do we have permissions set on Redis yet - should add ACLs to allow each generator to write to its own namespace in the state, and read from the entire state.

-The root filesystem of the Firecracker microVM is based on the minimal Alpine linux docker image, with a local init script that sets up the network and requests a tgz file on port `2468`.
+The root filesystem of the Firecracker microVM is based on the [minimal Alpine linux docker image](https://hub.docker.com/_/alpine/), with a local init script that sets up the network and requests a tgz file on port `2468` from its host.
 Once a tgz file is received, the init script extracts it to a tmpfs and runs the first executable file in the directory.
 The generator runs as root on the virtual machine, and the only external access it has is to the Redis port on the host machine.

-Once we get that stabled out, we should probably move to snapshots of the machine to save some overhead.
+TODO: We should probably move to Firecracker snapshots of the machine to save some overhead, instead of booting a new machine every time.

 Running the Firecracker microVM requires root access, and so does configuring the network.
 Moreover, all those interfaces and iptables rules to connect all the running generators to a local redis server are best kept in separate network namespaces, which also require root access.
 As does removing each namespace when it is no longer needed.
 In short, to run generators in a safe and isolated manner, root access is required.

-Since running the player as root is not many people's cup of tea, Marmalade installs a little helper script that can be run as root by members of the `marmalade` group and performs a very specific set of tasks in the following order:
+Since running the player as root is not many people's cup of tea, Marmalade installs a little helper script that can be run as root by members of the `marmalade` group and performs one of three specific sets of tasks:
  1. If given the `--start-jam` flag, along with a jam name, create a new network namespace named `marmalade:<jam-name>` and run a Redis server inside it as the original calling user (presumably the one running the player) and using the jam's persistence directory as described above.
 If the namespace already exists it exits with an appropriate error message.
 2. If given  the `--launch-generator` flag, along with a jam name, player ID, generator name, and instance ID, create a new network namespace named `marmalade:<jam-name>:<player ID>:<generator name>:<instance ID>`, connect it to the Redis namespace, run a Firecracker microVM inside it, and send it the generator archive from the workdir described above.
 If the namespace already exists it exits with an appropriate error message.
 3. If given the `--stop-jam` flag, along with a jam name, stop the Redis server running in the `marmalade:<jam-name>` namespace, delete the namespace, and then do the same thing with any remaining `marmalade:<jam-name>:*` namespaces and the Firefox instances running inside them.

-For details, take a look at `firecracker/marmalade-nslaunch.sh`.
+For details, take a look at `firecracker/marmalade-nslaunch`.

+An interesting upshot of this is that if we want to move to another virtualization technology ([LXC](https://linuxcontainers.org/) is the only real compatitor right now), we can just modify the `marmalade-nslaunch` script to run something else under the same newtork namespace isolation and the player will keep running as before.

 ## Requirements